jabed-umar/MoirePy/docs/getting_started/prepare_layers.md

 ---

+In this section we learned how to **define custom layers** using the `Layer` class.
+We also noted the inbuilt layers available in MoirePy for quick testing.

-In the next section, we’ll explore how to **combine two layers into a moiré superlattice**, and how to use these structures to **build tight-binding Hamiltonians** and compute physical observables.
+In the next section, we’ll explore how to **combine two layers into a moiré superlattice**, and how to use these structures to **build the tight-binding Hamiltonians** and compute physical observables.